⏱️ 4 minute read

 The internal expense incurred by your company to deliver the work.

-- Formula: Hours × Internal Hourly Cost of the resource + Cost of Expenses
+Formula: Hours × Internal Hourly Cost of the resource + Cost of Expenses

-- If a specific user is not assigned, cost can be based on company or project team averages per role, or a flat hourly cost.
+If a specific user isn't assigned, cost can be based on company or project team averages per role, or a flat hourly cost.
+The desired option is set in Project Settings > Financials.

 Profit